 Once you can consistently follow a specific calorie diet, you should begin collecting data on your body weight and assessing how your clothes fit to determine how you are progressing toward your goal.

 I recommend using a nutrition-tracking app like MacroFactor to collect this data (click to read my review of this app).

 If, after at least three weeks of consistently following your calorie intake, you are seeing yourself progress towards your goal, then you can continue to follow that calorie diet.

-What Foods to Eat On A 2500 Calorie Bodybuilding Diet?
+What Foods to Eat On A 2500-Calorie Muscle Gain Diet?

 Protein is one of the most important macronutrients for bodybuilders as it’s the building block for muscle repair and recovery.
-Aiming for 30% of our calories from protein, which on a 2500 calorie diet is 190g, is an optimal amount.
+Aiming for 30% of our calories from protein, which on a 2500-calorie diet is 188g, is an optimal amount.

-Well, a key goal of bodybuilding is muscle growth and protein is the building block that our body uses for that process.
 If we pair sufficient protein in our diet with adequate training stimulus, that is what will lead to us building muscle.
-Even though it’s so important for bodybuilders to consume, it’s what I often see my clients undereating the most.
+Even though it’s so important to consume, it’s what I often see my clients undereating the most.

-To ensure we are getting enough protein for muscle growth, research shows that bodybuilders should be consuming between 1.2 – 2.2g of protein per kg of bodyweight.
-When we look at bodybuilders that would be eating a 2500 calorie diet, their body weight is around 80kg – 114kg.
-This means our goal of 190g of protein per day will fit nicely into that range.
+To ensure we are getting enough protein for muscle growth, research shows that people involved in strength training should be consuming between 1.2 – 2.2g of protein per kg of body weight.

-Lean sources of protein that I recommend for bodybuilders include:
+Lean sources of protein that I recommend include:

 - Chicken breast